glb96/Alpaga/docs/_sources/analysis_SHS.rst.txt

     .         & .          & \sigma_c^2
     \end{pmatrix}\\\\

-Then we calculate uncertainties on the observables using gaussian error propagation formula (GLB : ref :Page 60 THESE RF):
+Then we calculate uncertainties on the observables using gaussian error propagation formula (see :cite:p:`rondepierre2025correlations` page 60:

 |